step-/find-n-run/README.md

 Switching to `awk` also allowed me to add considerable extra functionality:

  * Display an application icon for each `.desktop` file.
-   Due to limitations of the `gtkdialog` tree widget, icons that are not located in `/usr/share/pixmaps` will not show in the dialog window.
+   It is possible for some icons to be empty on first run.
+You may then enable option _"Show all icons"_ in the main window to correct this issue.
  * Command line entry with command history.
 A combobox widget tracks the command associated with the currently selected `.desktop` item.
 Pressing up-arrow/down-arrow moves back/forward in the history of previously executed commands.
-   Due to limitations of the `gtkdialog` comboboxentry widget, the combobox is normally blank until it's focused **and** up-arrow has been pressed at least once.
+   Due to limitations of the `gtkdialog` comboboxentry widget, the combobox is normally blank until it is focused **and** up-arrow has been pressed at least once.
 The first key press displays the command associated with the current entry.